Lots of people have reviewed this book, including these reviews by Erudito and Kim Wombles.

-It inspired a whole new blog, Autism and Empathy
+It inspired a whole new blog, Autism and Empathy, as a rebuttal.

 There are lots of things to say about all this, and I'm not sure I'm in a space where I can sort out and unthread the issues sufficiently to do them justice.

 First, I think Baron-Cohen's analysis of Cognitive and Affective Empathy, while better than having one fungible "Empathy" quality, still fails to capture the whole picture.
 (And I think he has taken a term and jargonised what was already a specialist term.)

 My model of Empathy is that there are three aspects: Cognitive (the ability to ken another's emotional state), Demonstrative (the instinctual ability to produce the appropriate or “correct” display or response), and Affect ... and this last I have to elaborate on my choice of terminology.

 Affect is used in psychology to refer to emotion, but there does not usually seem to be disambiguation between the emotion as experienced, and the emotion as displayed.
 Terms like “Blunted” or “Labile” Affect refer to display, which may (especially for Blunted Affect) be at odds with experienced emotion.
 The term Affect alone, though, refers to experienced emotions as opposed to cognition or conation.
 If we have to invent the terminology anyway, I'm going to use Affect to the personal experience of emotion (or, in this context, empathy), and Demonstration to describe the presentation of that emotion...
 Blunted Affect in this model is an issue with Demonstration, as might be some types of Labile Affect where someone finds themselves crying or laughing even though they are not sad or happy.
 (Of course, where the lability lies in the person actually feeling inappropriately sad or happy with no reason, that goes to Affect in my model.)